jllano/myTodoList-reactJs/README.md

 https://github.com/jllano/myTodoList

+## NEXT?
- > NEXT? use react-redux to hadle data and events...
+ > use react-redux to handle data and events...